oscar-Ezeigbo/SortingAlgorithm/README.md

+# Sorting_Algorithm

-# The sorting algorithm i used was a merge sort
+The sorting algorithm i used was a merge sort

 prompts the user to input the desired size of the array they want(less than 100) & what numbers they want sorted, it then sorts it.